After Wisdom Tooth Removal

 • Take the first dose of pain Medication before the numbness wears off – it is easier to stay ahead of the pain than to catch up with it.

-• Take the medications with food to prevent stomach discomfort.
+• Take medications with food to prevent stomach discomfort.

-• Take 800mg of Ibuprofen every eight hours, in addition to the pain medicine, unless instructed not to, or you cannot take Ibuprofen.
+• Take 800mg of Ibuprofen every six hours (four of the over-the-counter tablets), in addition to the pain medicine, unless instructed not to, or you cannot take Ibuprofen (Motrin).

 Bleeding/Bruising

-• Bleeding will usually mostly stop in about 1-3 hours.
+• Bleeding will usually stop in about an hour or two.

 • Replace gauze after one hour if more than a little bleeding is still present.
-Slightly dampen the gauze and bite hard on the gauze.
+Bite hard on the gauze.

-• Oozing of blood for about 24 hours is normal.
+• Oozing blood for about 24 hours is normal.

 • A blood clot must form and remain in the socket for healing to occur.

-• Do not rinse vigorously or spit for 72 hours after surgery.
+• Do not rinse VIGOROUSLY or spit for 72 hours after surgery.
+Gentle rinsing for the first 72 hours is good.

 • Avoid carbonated beverages for 7 days.

-• Be gentle with tooth brush near surgical site(s), but do not avoid the sites – it is important to keep the area clean.
+• Be gentle with your toothbrush near surgical site(s), but do not avoid the sites.

 • Avoid forming suction in your mouth, such as sucking on straws, hard candy, or cigarettes.